MaryamSarah/FinanceTracker/README.md

 3. **Set Up MySQL Database:**
    - Create a database in MySQL for the project.
-   - Update database connection settings in the configuration files. (change the password and username to your database details in the 'application.properties' file)
+   - Update database connection settings in the configuration files. (change the password, username, and database name to your database details in the 'application.properties' file)

 4. **Run the Backend:**
    - Locate the main class or entry point of the backend application.